zimme/meteor/packages/accounts-base/Stories.md

 If and only if a callback is set with the (new) server-side method `setMergeUsersHandler(callback)` (or something similar), then the Merge Account Associated with Service X action is available and the callback will be called with the two accounts to be merged when the user performs that action.
 It must return the id of whichever of those two accounts the user should be logged in to.

-## User Interface
+## User Interface Stories

-We are UI framework agnostic and do not dictate how the actions are made available to the user.
+The accounts system is UI framework agnostic and does not dictate how the actions are made available to the user.
 For example, an app can put them in a dropdown, in the body of a page, or split across multiple pages.
 UI code calls into a client-side API that we provide to perform the actions.

+The API provides a way for the UI to determine which login services are available.

+The API provides a consistent way for UI code use the registered login services so that it doesn't need to special-case each service.